AkshatJha143/AkshatJha143/README.md

 ### About Me

-I'm a grad student at **USC** (MS in Computer Science, Dec 2025) with hands-on experience building data pipelines, backend services, and ML-powered systems at scale.
+I'm a recent grad student from **USC** (MS in Computer Science, Dec 2025) with hands-on experience building data pipelines, backend services, and ML-powered systems at scale.
 I like working close to the infrastructure — streaming architectures, cost-aware cloud design, and making data reliable before anyone downstream ever has to think about it.

 Previously interned at **Sayari Labs** (data engineering, LLM deployment on GCP), **Bajaj Finserv** (real-time Spark/Kafka pipelines), and **HighRadius** (SQL analytics + ML forecasting).